Cups (song)

-"Cups" is the only song released and performed by American actress and singer Anna Kendrick on the 2012 extended play (EP) More from Pitch Perfect.
-The song rose to prominence following its debut in Pitch Perfect (2012).
-Republic Records released the "Pitch Perfects When I'm Gone" remix on March 26, 2013.
-The original folk song was written in 1931 by A. P. Carter, and in 2009 it was reworked by British musicians Heloise Tunstall-Behrens and Luisa Gerstein recording under the group name Lulu and the Lampshades.
+"Cups (Pitch Perfect's 'When I'm Gone')" is a song that was performed by the American actress and singer Anna Kendrick in the 2012 film Pitch Perfect and released as part of an extended play (EP) titled More from Pitch Perfect.
+The song is based on the 1931 folk song "When I'm Gone", which was written by A. P. Carter.
+In the late 2000s decade, British musicians Heloise Tunstall-Behrens and Luisa Gerstein, performing as Lulu and the Lampshades, incorporated "When I'm Gone" into a cup-tapping routine.

-A folk pop song, Kendrick's version uses the children's clapping game known as the cup game for its percussion.
-The music video was directed by Jason Moore and released on April 12, 2013; Kendrick appears as a waitress who imagines everyone drumming their cups along with the tune.
-It reached number six on the US Billboard Hot 100, giving Kendrick her first top-10 record in the United States.
-It was also a top 30 hit in Canada, Ireland, the Netherlands and New Zealand.
+In Pitch Perfect, Kendrick's performance features a children's clapping game known as the cup game and uses coordinated tapping, clapping, and cup-passing as percussion.
+Republic Records released a remix titled "Pitch Perfects When I'm Gone" as a single on March 26, 2013; it was accompanied by a music video directed by Jason Moore, on April 12, 2013.
+In the video, Kendrick appears as a waitress imagining customers around her joining in the cup-clapping routine.
+The song peaked at number six on the US Billboard Hot 100, giving Kendrick her first top-10 single in the United States.
+It also reached the top 30 in Canada, Ireland, the Netherlands, and New Zealand.